nekoewen/titan-keyboard/README.md

 6. QMK Toolbox should automatically flash the firmware for you!

 If you want to customize the firmware:
-1. Copy the “titan” folder from the firmware folder here into the “keyboards” folder of your QMK installation.
+1. Copy the “titan” folder from the firmware folder here into the “keyboards” folder of your [QMK installation](https://docs.qmk.fm/#/newbs_getting_started).
 You can modify the files in this folder as desired.
 2. Open a terminal window (for your OS if you’re using macOS or Linux, or [QMK MSYS](https://msys.qmk.fm/) if you’re using Windows).
 3. Navigate to the QMK folder (typically `cd qmk_firmware`).
 4. Type “`make titan:default`” (or replace “default” with the name of your new keymap) and it should compile.
 5. Type “`make titan:default:flash`" (or replace flash with “`dfu`”) to flash it.

-If you're using a KB2040 or similar controller, you'll need to use the [Converters](https://github.com/qmk/qmk_firmware/blob/4020674163fc80914059c4c9c3be5c0ae00bd150/docs/feature_converters.md) feature, so for example compiling and flashing for a KB2040 would go as follows:
+If you're using a KB2040 or similar controller, you'll need to use QMK's [Converters](https://github.com/qmk/qmk_firmware/blob/4020674163fc80914059c4c9c3be5c0ae00bd150/docs/feature_converters.md) feature, so for example compiling and flashing for a KB2040 would go as follows:

 `qmk flash -c -kb titan -km default -e CONVERT_TO=kb2040`